ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the sequence of batch intervals `(1659544000, 1000)`, `(1659545000, 1000)`,
 `(1659546000, 1000)`, `(1659547000, 1000)` satisfies these conditions.
 (The
 first element of the pair denotes the start of the batch interval and the second denotes the duration.)
-Of course, there are cases in which Collector may need to issue queries out-of-order.
-For example, a previous batch might need to be queried again with a different aggregation parameter (e.g, for Poplar1).
+However, this is not a requirement--the Collector may decide to issue queries out-of-order.
 In addition, the Collector may need to vary the duration to adjust to changing report upload rates.

 ### Fixed-size Queries {#fixed-size-query}